rlugojr/linkurious-enterprise-manual/search/nodes.md

 > For example, you could find the ```Instagram``` node by typing ```instagram```, or ```USA``` or ```2010-03```.

-The bar search in New visualization provides an Advanced Search option not available through the Quick Search bar.
+The search bar in the Workspace provides an Advanced Search option not available through the Quick search bar of the Visualizations Dashboard.
 We can thus reduce the results to the category we are interested in.

 ![](Advanced Search.png)